DeterminateSystems/nix-installer/README.md

 RUN nix run nixpkgs#hello
 ```

-For Podman containers with an init:
+For Podman containers with a systemd init:

 ```dockerfile
 # Dockerfile